Coriander Essential Oil

 linalol, limonene, gamma terpinene, geraniol, carvone, decylaldehyde, borneol, anethole — (will vary some according to origin)

 Coriander is used by aromatherapists and can be found in perfumery, soaps, toiletries, and veterinary and pharmaceutical products.
-Also used in flavoring liqueurs, meats, tobacco, and chocolate.
+Coriander is also used in flavoring liqueurs, meats, tobacco, and chocolate.

 Coriander blends well with